 Maldivian Melting Pot

-Crossroads of the ancient trading routes, today’s Maldivian multiple faces are the fruit of a civilization mix : Indian, African, European, Arabian, Asian…
+The Maldives were a crossroads of the ancient trading routes.
+Today’s Maldivian multiple faces are the fruit of a civilization mix : Indian, African, European, Arabian, Asian…

 The shape of the famous traditional Maldivian boat, the Dhoni, might have been inspired from the ancient Arabian sailing dhow, commonly used as a trading ship in Indian Ocean around the 11th Century.